Survivor Stories

 02

 My issues with Petra Bible Church started, like most financial issues in churches, with tithing.
 I do not have a problem with giving.
 I believe in generosity.
 What I have a problem with is being told that ten percent is a floor, not a ceiling, and then watching the leadership drive brand-new trucks while the youth room still has carpet from 1997.
 That is not generosity.
 That is a business model.
+There were also small things that bothered me on principle.
+Every member was required to address Jared as 'Pastor-Ruler Jared' in all church communications, including casual text messages.
+The welcome guide actually had a section titled 'Proper Forms of Address' with a flowchart.
+If you were in a group setting of four or more, it was 'Pastor-Ruler Jared, Sir.'
+I am not making this up.
+There was a flowchart.

 I started asking questions at the annual business meeting in early 2020.
 Simple questions.
 How much did the new sound system cost?
 Why did the missions budget triple in one year?
 Where did the $45,000 line item labeled "pastoral discretionary" actually go?
 I was told these were operational details that the elder board handled and that I should trust the process.
 There was that word again.
 Process.